napalmftw/jmbe/README.md

+# This is my fork of the jmbe library to remove AMBE tone generation for a very specific use case.

+**If you want IMBE tones removed just drop me a line.**

-Copyright (C) 2015-2020 Dennis Sheirer
+Original work is Copyright (C) 2015-2020 Dennis Sheirer

+Original README.md follows:

 # jmbe - Java Multi-Band Excitation library

 Audio conversion library for decoding MBE encoded audio frames.

------> Java AMBE/IMBE audio decoder minus tone generation <-----

 Decodes IMBE 144-bit and AMBE 72-bit encoded 20 millisecond audio frames to 8 kHz 16-bit mono PCM encoded audio.